kiboschool/course-programming-2/src/lessons/db-and-vis/project.md

 # Project: OOP Course Manager

-(This project is not due this week, but you can beginning working on it now)

 **Due Date: Feb 20**

 > This is an individual project.
 You are expected to work on your own to solve
 > write your code.
 Don't share your code with other students!
 >
 > If you get stuck, ask for help in Discord or attend Office Hours.

 In this project, you'll build on the course manager project from Programming 1.
 You'll work with an Object-oriented version of the application, using inheritance, custom errors, and the SQLAlchemy ORM.